matthias-reis/aithir.de/_content/storylines/vegan.md

 Veganism is no religion, as many claim.
 I think it's two things: a set of rules that help you easily navigate through the giant stream of consumption.
-When you follow them, you most likely do the right thing for your body, the environment and in any case for the animals.
-And it's a mindset.
+When you follow them, you (not always, but) most likely do the right thing for your body, the environment and in any case for the animals.
+And it's also a mindset.
 It's the thought that we evolved from other animals and therefore we can't draw a line.

 In this article, I've discovered what effects dairy and meat have on us and our environment. it is inevitable that the whole human race is more and more